Financial Survey: Willamette Valley Vineyards (WVVI) vs. Its Peers

-Willamette Valley Vineyards (NASDAQ:WVVI – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it compare to its peers?
-We will compare Willamette Valley Vineyards to similar companies based on the strength of its analyst recommendations, institutional ownership, risk, profitability, dividends, earnings and valuation.
+Willamette Valley Vineyards (NASDAQ:WVVI – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it contrast to its peers?
+We will compare Willamette Valley Vineyards to related companies based on the strength of its risk, earnings, profitability, analyst recommendations, dividends, institutional ownership and valuation.

+This table compares Willamette Valley Vineyards and its peers revenue, earnings per share (EPS) and valuation.

 12.5% of Willamette Valley Vineyards shares are held by institutional investors.
 Comparatively, 36.3% of shares of all “Beverages” companies are held by institutional investors.
 9.0% of Willamette Valley Vineyards shares are held by insiders.
 Comparatively, 17.8% of shares of all “Beverages” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

-This is a breakdown of current ratings and recommmendations for Willamette Valley Vineyards and its peers, as provided by MarketBeat.
+This is a breakdown of current ratings and target prices for Willamette Valley Vineyards and its peers, as provided by MarketBeat.

 |Sell Ratings